 When you tap the Save Video button inside TikTok on iOS, the app triggers Safari's native file download — which by default saves to the Files app (iCloud Drive or On My iPhone), not to your Photos library.
 This is an iOS behavior, not a TikTok bug.
 The video is there, just not where you expected it.

-If you already downloaded the TikTok and it's sitting in your Files app:
+If the TikTok is already sitting in your Files app:

 Step 1: Open the Files App

-Tap the Files app (blue folder icon) on your iPhone.
-Go to Browse → On My iPhone → Downloads (or iCloud Drive → Downloads depending on your settings).
+Tap the Files app (blue folder icon).
+Go to Browse → On My iPhone → Downloads — or check iCloud Drive → Downloads if you use iCloud storage.

 Step 2: Find Your TikTok Video

-Tap and hold the file, then select Share.
-In the share sheet, scroll down and tap Save Video.
-The video is now in your iPhone Photos library.
+Tap and hold the file → tap Share → scroll down and tap Save Video.
+The video is now in your iPhone Photos library under Recents.

-This method skips TikTok's app entirely and gives you a clean video with no watermark, straight to Photos.
+This method skips TikTok's app entirely and gives you a clean video with no watermark.

 Step 1: Copy the TikTok Link